-Majority of the teaching and learning are covered by class room teaching, outdoor learning, activity based learning, ship visits and tutorials.
+The majority of the teaching and learning is delivered by class room teaching, outdoor learning, activity based learning, ship visits and tutorials.
 There will also be an element of independent learning to prepare for the higher education you will progress to after this qualification.

 Independent learning is mainly by e-Learning using electronic material and college’s Virtual Learning Environment (VLE)

 Throughout the programme of study, you will be formatively assessed in the class using short pieces of work, oral examinations, report writing on the ship visits, short tests in the class etc. There will be summative exams which are either written or oral examinations under controlled conditions, for the units you study in Level 3 Diploma.

 The following table outlines the credit value of each unit, together with timetabled hours and the amount of time we expect you to devote to independent study

 |Naval Architecture; An Introduction||6||30||30|